 Students must be admitted to a degree program and provide proof of high school graduation or GED to be eligible for financial aid.
 Priority deadlines for financial aid are May 15 for the Fall semester and October 1 for the Spring semester.
 Students applying for financial aid after August 1 for the Fall semester or January 1 for the Spring semester should be prepared to pay tuition and fees at the time of registration.
 If eligible and approved for financial aid, students may be reimbursed for this payment.
 See Financial Aid for more details.

 Since it has been more than two years from when you last attended MCC, your interests and educational goals might have changed.
 If you would like to change your major, please complete a Declare a Major form.

 Ensuring that you have taken the appropriate prerequisites is important.
 The Admissions office should have your SAT and Assessment Test scores, and previous coursework records on file.
 If your assessment test scores are outdated, you may be asked to take the test again.

-Step 4: Sign Up for Next Step Advising and Register for Classes
+Step 4: Speak with an Advisor and Register for Classes

 Next Step Advising provides academic advising to readmitted students.
 During the one-hour session, you will do the following:

 - review your academic progress using Degree Works

 - select and register for your courses using myCommNet